-Burt Bacharach was born in Kansas City, Missouri on May 12, 1928 and moved to New York City with his family in 1932.
-As a child he studied cello, drums, and piano; he was later introduced to jazz and bebop and played in several jazz bands during the 1940s after being inspired by Dizzy Gillespie and Charlie Parker.
-Bacharach went on to study music at McGill University, the Mannes School of Music, and the Music Academy of the West in Montecito, California.
+Burt Bacharach was born in Kansas City, Missouri, on May 12 1928.
+His family moved to New York City in 1932.
+As a child he studied cello, drums and piano.
+He was later introduced to jazz and bebop and played in several jazz bands during the 1940s after being inspired by Dizzy Gillespie and Charlie Parker.
+Bacharach went on to study music at McGill University, the Mannes School of Music and the Music Academy of the West in Montecito, California.

-Another important collaboration was with Marlene Dietrich for whom Bacharach worked as musical arranger in the 1950s.
+Another important collaboration was with Marlene Dietrich, for whom Bacharach worked as musical arranger in the 1950s.
 Together, they recorded four albums and several singles between 1957 and 1964.
 Bacharach also joined her on tour and helped refine her nightclub act into a more ambitious and theatrical one-woman show.

 Tin Pan Alley is the name given to the collection of New York City music publishers and songwriters who dominated the popular music of the United States in the late 19th century and early 20th century, when music rights just started to be commercialized.
 They all had offices in a specific area in Manhattan, West 28th Street between Fifth and Sixth Avenue.
-The Brill Building, built in 1931, on then became a building hosting music publishers, composers, and other parts of the music industry from the 1940s, as an extension of the Tin Pan Alley.
+The Brill Building, built in 1931, then became a building hosting music publishers, composers, and other parts of the music industry from the 1940s, as an extension of the Tin Pan Alley.
 In the early 50s, Bacharach was placed under contract as a songwriter in the Brill Building's Famous Music Corporation, an important hub in American music industry at the time.

 Harold Lane "Hal" David (1921-2012) grew up in New York and met Bacharach in the Brill Building in 1957.
-His first hit came from Marty Robbins in late 1957 when Robbins took “The Story of My Life” to the American Top 20 and the number one spot in England.
+His first hit as lyricist came from Marty Robbins in late 1957 when Robbins took “The Story of My Life” to the American Top 20 and the number one spot in England.
 The Bacharach/David team followed up in January 1958 with Perry Como's "Magic Moments", another U.K. chart-topper and a Top Five entry in America.
 Their collaboration resulted in a number of hits including: "This Guy's in Love with You", "I'll Never Fall in Love Again", "Do You Know the Way to San Jose","Walk On By" ,"I Say a Little Prayer", and "(There's) Always Something There to Remind Me."
 David and Bacharach were awarded the 2011 Gershwin Prize for Popular Song bestowed by the Library of Congress, the first time a songwriting team was given the honor.

 "Raindrops Keep Fallin' on My Head" from Butch Cassidy and the Sundance kid was awarded an Oscar in 1970 and an ASCAP award in 1988 as the "Most Performed Feature Film Standards," that proves that the song isn't only a soundtrack for this classic movie but also a signum for a whole artistic career as it might be Bacharach's and David's most famous song ever, having all the characteristics from a classic Bacharach/David: the melody, the optimistic lyrics, the brass, the strings...

-Her first single,"Don't Make Me Over” also written by Bacharach/David, was released in 1962.
+Her first single,"Don't Make Me Over", also written by Bacharach/David, was released in 1962.
 Her name was misspelled on the cover as "Warwick" and she started to use that name both professionnally and in her private life.
-Her major breakthrough came with "Walk on by" in april 1964, also written by Bacharach/David and a gem that has followed her throughout her career.
+Her major breakthrough came with "Walk on by" in April 1964, also written by Bacharach/David and a gem that has followed her throughout her career.
 During the 60s and 70s she remained high in the charts with songs almost exclusively written by Bacharach/David.
-Some of her songs were also recorded on the other side of the Atlantic Sea by british singers Cilla Black, Sandie Shaw and Dusty Springfield, other names closely connected to Bacharach's music.
+Some of her songs were also recorded on the other side of the Atlantic Sea by british singers Cilla Black, Sandie Shaw and Dusty Springfield, other artists closely connected to Bacharach's music.